tillhoff/containered-openvpn/README.md

 # openvpn-containered

-I don't want to use the most popular [openvpn image of Kylemanna](https://github.com/kylemanna/docker-openvpn) because I'd like to learn more on the process and know exactly what's going on.
-While I could read into what Kylemanna did, I could create my own image in the same time.
+I don't want to use the most popular [openvpn image of Kylemanna](https://github.com/kylemanna/docker-openvpn) because I'd like to learn more on the process and to know exactly what's going on.
+While I could also read into what Kylemanna did, I could also create my own image and have way more fun.